openrewrite/rewrite-docs/reference/recipes/staticanalysis/renamelocalvariablestocamelcase.md

 **org.openrewrite.staticanalysis.RenameLocalVariablesToCamelCase**

 _Reformat local variable and method parameter names to camelCase to comply with Java naming convention.
 The recipe will not rename variables declared in for loop controls or catches with a single character.
 The first character is set to lower case and existing capital letters are preserved.
-Special characters that are allowed in java field names `$` and `_` are removed.
+Special characters that are allowed in java field names `$` and `_` are removed (unless the name starts with one).
 If a special character is removed the next valid alphanumeric will be capitalized.
 Currently, does not support renaming members of classes.
 The recipe will not rename a variable if the result already exists in the class, conflicts with a java reserved keyword, or the result is blank._

 ### Tags